mheshpc/mheshpc/README.md

 🎓 I'm pursuing a BASc in Computer Engineering from the University of Waterloo (Graduating May 2027).

-💻 I've interned as a Software Developer intern at [OpenText](https://www.opentext.com/), one of Canada's largest software companies.
+💻 I've interned as a Software Developer intern at [OpenText](https://www.opentext.com/), one of Canada's largest software companies.<br>
 💻 I also write firmware for [Waterloop](https://teamwaterloop.ca/), UWaterloo’s Canadian Hyperloop Competition team.

 📖 Skills: